joergkrause/nyaf/packages/@nyaf/store/README.md

 This is an extension to the famous micro framework NYAF.
 You need to build your project on top of NYAF, then *@nyaf/store* makes your life easier, again.

 > Credits go to [Fluxiny](https://github.com/krasimir/fluxiny) for inspiration and examples.
 It is, however, not a dependency.
+Some basic ideas comes also from https://css-tricks.com/build-a-state-management-system-with-vanilla-javascript/.

 # NYAF-STORE

 This is the store implementation, a mini flux variant without the burden of Redux.

 ## How it works